autobrr/autobrr.com/docs/configuration/irc.md

 You have now successfully grouped your nicks and can safely connect autobrr to the irc network with `site-username|autodl` and still connect your `site-username` to your irc-client of choice if you want.

+### Getting banned on irc

+In some rare occurrences your bot might get banned from the IRC network.
+This can happen if the network suddenly changes how people are allowed to connect for example.

+Some networks won't require special authentication, while others do, but they could implement it at any time.
+If they do, and your bot isn't set up for it, it will just retry to join the channel into infinity on a set .
+The network owners might ban you in this case.

+Usually these things can often be resolved by contacting their support.
+Most trackers have a `#support`-channel as well as a ticket system on their site.

 ## Setup

 The initial setup of irc networks and channels are done during the setup of [indexers](../configuration/indexers.md).
-If you need to edit something, you can do it here after.

-If you for some reason need to setup a network you can do that in the `settings/irc` tab.
+If you for some reason need to setup a network manually or edit an existing one you can do that in the `settings/irc` tab.

 Before setup, make sure you have generated neccessary keys for setup.
 Some networks have invite commands with extra keys.
 Some require to be registered with NickServ, while others don't.